I married into an Italian family, and as such, several things are a given:

 - Simmer for 10-15 minutes to let flavors meld.
 (Can simmer longer if desired for a thicker sauce with a deeper flavor).

-- Serve over pasta of choice.
+- Serve over spaghetti noodles or pasta of choice.

 How to Use Homemade Pasta Sauce